Zarema: Education and career

 In promoting her album, Zarema performed concerts in many well-known venues around the world, performing in front of 10,000 spectators in Baku, Azerbaijan and 20,000 in Moscow's Olimpijskij stadium.

 After touring to promote her album with Sony Music Turkey, Zarema relocated to Los Angeles[29], California and began a new phase of her life.
 There she learned to speak English and in 2012 became a US citizen.

 As a university-trained actress, Zarema began pursuing an acting career in Los Angeles, graduating from the Stella Adler Academy of Acting in Hollywood and studying under various reputable acting coaches.
-She became a member of the American Federation of Television and Radio Artists (AFTRA) in 2009 and in 2010 became a member of the Screen Actors Guild (SAG, now SAG-AFTRA).
+She became a member of the American Federation of Television and Radio Artists (AFTRA) in 2009 and in 2010 became a member of the Screen Actors Guild (SAG), now the combined SAG-AFTRA.

-Fluent in Russian, Turkish, Ukrainian, Crimean Tatar, and English, Zarema has been sought-after for her multi-lingual voice-over work, performing on numerous popular movies and television shows, including "Madam Secretary", "MacGyver", "Charlie's Angels", "6 Underground", "Homeland", "Criminal Minds", "Castle", "Cypher", "Arrow", "Wayne", "Covert Affairs", "Darkest Hour", "Legends of Tomorrow", "Jack Ryan", "The Brave", "Taken", "Whiskey Cavalier","NCIS", "SEAL Team (TV series)", "The Queen's Gambit (miniseries)", "For All Mankind (TV Series)", "Without Remorse" and Ava's Impossible Things (2016 film).
+Fluent in Russian, Turkish, Ukrainian, Crimean Tatar, and English, Zarema has been sought after for her multi-lingual voice-over work, performing on numerous popular movies and television shows, including "Madam Secretary", "MacGyver", "Charlie's Angels", "6 Underground", "Homeland", "Criminal Minds", "Castle", "Cypher", "Arrow", "Wayne", "Covert Affairs", "Darkest Hour", "Legends of Tomorrow", "Jack Ryan", "The Brave", "Taken", "Whiskey Cavalier","NCIS", "SEAL Team (TV series)", "The Queen's Gambit (miniseries)", "For All Mankind (TV Series)", "Without Remorse" and Ava's Impossible Things (2016 film).

 Along with pursuing her acting career in the US, Zarema has also written many songs in English, a number of which have attracted considerable attention on online Music pools and have been played on numerous American radio stations.